stevekinney/stevekinney.net/content/courses/figma/placeholder-components.md

 ![Swapping in a preferred component](assets/figma-preferred-component-instance-swap.png)

 And now you can swap in some other component into this card.
-This is also a reasonable strategy for [base components](base-components.md), but it _definitely_ still feels like a hack—so, I'd probably use it sparingly.
+This is also a reasonable strategy for base component, but it _definitely_ still feels like a hack—so, I'd probably use it sparingly.

 ![Placeholder with checklist](assets/figma-placeholder-with-checklist.png)